 - If Sydney Café is booked out (usually is so book in advance) then go to Aria near the Opera House.
 However it’s a lot more expensive. http://www.ariarestaurant.com/default.asp?action=article&ID=21609

 - Star City’s Astral Bar for drinks under the stars and on top of the city.
+They have a variety of drinks including sparkling drinks.
 It’s at Darling Harbour.
 And after it you can head down to the Sydney Casino “Star City”. http://www.starcity.com.au/Bars__Top_Level-Astral_Bars.cms?ident=PO68DRNHYHCUU6BM4DA0KCVQDGMYRC

 - A must visit to Hurricanes Grill for dinner – http://www.hurricanesgrill.com.au/